Skip to main content

 • Who currently have an IUD inserted

-• Who are hypersensitive to the ingredients
+• Who are allergic to progestin

 • Kyleena or Mirena should not be used as emergency contraception.